hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 ### Learning about filter-chains {#learning-about-filter-chains}

-Envoy has the lovely feature to set many kinda of middleware in the middle of a request.
+Envoy has the lovely feature to set many kinds of middleware in the middle of a request.
 This middleware can be used to add/change/remove things from the request.
-The functionality is infinitely useful as filters can be such things as gRPC, PostgreSQL, Wasm, Lua, so on.
+The functionality is infinitely useful as filters can be such things as gRPC, PostgreSQL, Wasm, so on.

 Envoy is particularly good at HTTP related filtering.
-It supports such features as dynamic forward proxy, JWT auth, health checks, rate limiting, and Lua.
+It also supports such features as dynamic forward proxy, JWT auth, health checks, rate limiting, and Lua.

 ### The implementation {#the-implementation}